 Is Medicaid accepted?

 We accept various Medicaid products in several centers.
-Please check the insurance list on any Center page or contact your preferred location to confirm.
+Please check the insurance list for your state to confirm.

 How do I pay for my visit?

 1-888-249-6365.
 Our billing office is open from Monday through Friday from 8:00 a.m. to 7:00 p.m.
 EST.

 What are acceptable forms of payment?